 The Ringgold Band has joined forces with the peoples chronicles to launch their new podcast series “Sustaining an American Musical Tradition”.
 Find out what the Ringgold Band is all about, why we are still making music over 160 years later, and why you should come hear us play.
 So far there are over 30 podcasts!

 The Ringgold Band sponsors a yearly monetary scholarship award to promote lifelong musicianship among high school students who plan to continue their musical studies in college or the military.
-This year’s winner was Andrea Behler, an flute player from Schuylkill Valley high School.
-She was awarded $1000 in scholarship money, and performed with the Ringgold Band on March 29, 2015 at the Spring Anniversary Concert.
-David Mayrhofer, a clarinet player from Brandywine Height HS won 2nd place & and a $500 scholarship.
-He will perform with the Ringgold Band over the summer months.
+This year’s winner is Eric Zhunio, a euphonium player from Wilson High School.
+He was awarded $1000 in scholarship money, and will perform with the Ringgold Band on April 17, 2016 at the Spring Anniversary Concert.
+Skylar Moyer, an Oboe player from Kutztown HS won 2nd place & and a $500 scholarship.
+She will perform with the Ringgold Band over the summer months.
 Erica Kirn, an Clarinet player from Conrad Weiser HS won 3rd place & and a $200 scholarship.